Dr Henry Lichtenstein

-Lichtenstein was a German doctor who travelled widely through the Cape, commenting on the landscape, economy and people whom he encountered.
-His first journey, in the western and northern parts of the colony, took him to Saldanha Bay, the Bokkeveld and into the Great Karroo.
+This volume covers his first journey in 1803, to the western and northern parts of the colony, to Saldanha Bay, the Bokkeveld and into the Great Karroo.
 From there he visited Swellendam and travelled along the southern coast to Algoa Bay.
-The first volume concludes with his encounter with African people as far east as the Fish River.
+The volume concludes with his encounter with African people as far east as the Fish River.
 An appendix to the first volume discusses the Xhosa language.

 110 TRAVELS IN SOUTHERN AFRICA

 […] them, contrary to all sense and reason, often come to a formidable height, and end in hectic complaints, Which prove fatal.
-The stone is here a much too comm00 complaint among the men: this is perhaps to be ascribed in great measure to the bad water, and the want of spirituous liquors.
+The stone is here a much too common complaint among the men: this is perhaps to be ascribed in great measure to the bad water, and the want of spirituous liquors.
 In those districts where vines are cultivated, and good wine is made, or where wine is to be had cheap, the evil does not exist.
 There is another disease which is not very frequent among the white people, but when they are afflicted with it from their total ignorance of the manner in which it ought to be treated, it commonly gets to a formidable height.
 It is much more frequent among the Hottentots, but what is extraordinary, is not so manifestly destructive to them.

 Gout and rheumatism are among the diseases to which the colonists are more particularly subject.
 By removing to a milder part of the country, or by the use of the warm bath, these evils are, however, more easily subdued than many others.
 Children suffer much from quinsies, but this is the only disease prevalent among them scrofula is seldom to be seen, and the small-pox is quite extirpated from the interior of the colony.
 Fevers are not frequent, and never arrive at the formidable height among the native colonists that they do among Europeans, whether in their own countries, or as emigrants in this.

 Notwithstanding that our stock of medicines was very ample, yet it would soon have been exhausted, if I had administered to the wants of every body that came to consult me.
 I therefore found it expedient to make myself acquainted with the properties of such medical plants as grew in the neighbourhood, and had recourse to them in most instances, since otherwise we should have been left without resources, in case of any of our own party being sick.
-By the advice of a friend in the Cape Town, I carried with me a stock of Halle medicines, in which he told me the colonists placed ~ confidence, and that it was not easy to make a more acceptable present than a glass of pulvis asmodicus, or essentia dulcis.
+By the advice of a friend in the Cape Town, I carried with me a stock of Halle medicines, in which he told me the colonists placed confidence, and that it was not easy to make a more acceptable present than a glass of pulvis asmodicus, or essentia dulcis.
 As I did not, however, place equal confidence in these medicines, I re to give them as specifics in cases of real disease: I only availed myself of them occasionally when I ed to make some little return for civilities received, or when I was for any other reason desirous of obliging.
 Through the medium of my medicinal knowledge, I acquired myself many friends among the colonists, and ~y subsequent travels through these countries I ~i the readiness I had always shewn upon this ion to give my assistance wherever it was wanted y repaid by a thousand little courtesies, and by universal esteem and regard with which I was received.
 One inconvenience I experienced from it, many an hour was by this means lost to me, which I wished to have been able to devote to other pursuits.
 It occasioned me, besides, to have much less time for ~e than any of my companions, since, from the number of patients I had to attend to, it often happened no other opportunities remained for me to make my excursions in quest of the treasures I was always desirous of obtaining, except the hours which should been devoted to rest.